anniekatelyn/PersonalWebsite/content/about.md

 Hi, I'm Annie.

-I'm a recent graduate of the Duke University Class of 2018, where I earned a B.S. in Computer Science and a B.S. in Statistical Science.
-Since then, I've moved to California, and I currently work at Apple as a Research Engineer on the Apple Media Products Analytics Engineering team.

-<b> Highlights: </b> hummus aficionado, bagel snob, future proprietor of a cauliflower farm.
+I currently live in SF and work as a machine learning engineer at Apple Media Products Analytics (i.e. I code and usually it works).
+I did my undergrad at Duke University, where I earned a double B.S. in Computer Science and Statistics (i.e. I sometimes skipped sleep to study for class and I sometimes skipped class to go to basketball games).
+I'm a self proclaimed hummus aficionado, bagel snob, and future proprietor of a cauliflower (or donut, I haven't decided yet) farm.

 {{< figure class="image main" src="/images/self.jpg" >}}